neri/mpic/README.md

 - Small memory footprint, only a few hundred bytes of stack memory required for decoding.
 - Designed for 16bpp color images and supports `embedded-graphics`; add `features = ["embedded"]` to Cargo.toml.
 - Support for `no_std`, No `alloc` is needed for decoding.
+- A typical image compression ratio is somewhere between PNG and JPG.

 ## Example Apps